La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

       - definition: With the form/shape of X, similar to Y, in the property/quality of Z, [something] does/is ... (where X is the form, Y is the thing it is similar to, and Z is the property).
       - examples:
         - 1:
-          - lojban: Tai le bolci le zdani cu barda
+          - lojban: i le murta taxfu cu kluza tai lo nu cerni bumru
-          - translation: With the form of a ball, the house is big. / The house is big and ball-shaped.
+          - translation: The veil was mottled like river morning mist
 - te'i:
   - definitions:
     - 1: